2021 Ford Mustang Mach-E Virtual First Drive: Hitting Its Mark

 The sim rig’s background in racing and in the development of Shelby models is further evidence that Ford wants the Mustang Mach-E to feel and drive like a proper Mustang, a perception the company has tried to reinforce since the car’s November 2019 debut.
 Based on our sim experience, which you can see in the video above, there seems to be plenty of Mustang in the Mach-E experience.

 With Ford’s simulator supervisor, Louis Jamail, helping from the control room, we were able to request on-the-fly changes to the driving environment or the vehicle being tested (just as Ford engineers would in normal testing).
-Also along for the ride was Hether Fedullo, a vehicle dynamics engineer on the Mach-E, who was able to talk us through the calibration process and the different settings.
+Also along for the ride was Hether Fedullo, the vehicle dynamics supervisor for the Mach-E, who was able to talk us through the calibration process and the different settings.

 Coming to terms with the sim was no easy experience, of course.
 Ford representatives warned us ahead of our drive that the sim has a way of making even experienced pilots queasy, suggesting that it takes several hours of seat time before your body comes to grips with the experience.
 All we’ll say is that the reps were 100 percent right about that.